Install Free

 Investigating injection vulnerabilities

-You can investigate a vulnerability by using a double-click or the Enter key.
+You can investigate a vulnerability by double-clicking the issue, or selecting the issue and press Enter.
 This will take you to the relevant code location and open the SonarQube for Visual Studio Issue Visualization panel with a visualization of your code flow.

 Secondary issue locations found be SonarQube or SonarCloud will be visualized in the Visual Studio code editor.

-If you do not see the Issue Visualization panel, click on Extensions > SonarQube for Visual Studio > SonarQube Issue Visualization.
-See the documentation on Investigating issues for more information.
+If you do not see the Issue Visualization panel, go to Extensions > SonarQube for Visual Studio > SonarQube Issue Visualization.
+For more information, see the documentation on Investigating issues.

 Non-navigable code locations

-Since injection vulnerabilities are fetched from your configured server, it is possible that the code on your server does not match your local code version, e.g. if code changes have been made since the last analysis.
+Because taint vulnerabilities are fetched from the SonarQube (Server, Cloud), it is possible that the code on your server does not match your local code version, e.g. if code changes have been made since the last analysis.
 In this case, non-navigable locations will be displayed with an indication that they are not navigable:

 How a non-navigable code location looks in the code editor.